oracle/terraform-provider-oci/website/docs/d/data_safe_reports.html.markdown

 * `access_level` - (Optional) Valid values are RESTRICTED and ACCESSIBLE.
 Default is RESTRICTED.
 Setting this to ACCESSIBLE returns only those compartments for which the user has INSPECT permissions directly or indirectly (permissions can be on a resource in a subcompartment).
 When set to RESTRICTED permissions are checked and no partial results are displayed.
 * `compartment_id` - (Required) A filter to return only resources that match the specified compartment OCID.
 * `compartment_id_in_subtree` - (Optional) Default is false.
 When set to true, the hierarchy of compartments is traversed and all compartments and subcompartments in the tenancy are returned.
 Depends on the 'accessLevel' setting.
+* `data_source` - (Optional) Specifies the name of a resource that provides data for the report.
+For example  alerts, events.
 * `display_name` - (Optional) The name of the report definition to query.
 * `mime_type` - (Optional) An optional filter to return only resources that match the specified mime type.
 * `report_definition_id` - (Optional) The ID of the report definition to filter the list of reports